Human-Guided Fair Classification for Natural Language Processing: Experiments

 \subsection{Learning the similarity function}

-Since labeling pairs through human feedback is costly, obtaining labels for all candidate pairs in $C$ can be prohibitively expensive.
+Since labeling pairs through human feedback is costly, obtaining labels for all candidate pairs in $C^e$ can be prohibitively expensive.
 Therefore, we employed our active learning approach to efficiently train our classifier $\hat{\varphi}$ from relatively few human judgments, with the goal of using it to identify pairs that represent actual fairness constraints on the remaining pool of candidates.
 We conducted $6$ steps of active learning with $1000$ queries each, selected by the LC criterion.
-Failed queries were discarded, so that we ended up with a total of $5490$ labeled pairs $((s,s'),\varphi(s,s'))$.
-Details on our model architecture and other hyperparameters can be found in \cref{appendix:active_appendix}.
+Failed queries were discarded, so that we ended up with $5490$ labeled pairs $((s,s'),\varphi(s,s'))$.
+Details can be found in \cref{appendix:active_appendix}.

-We evaluate our learnt classifier on a test set $T$ consisting of $500$ randomly selected pairs from $C$ for which five annotators were asked to predict the American's fairness judgment.
+We evaluate our learned classifier on a test set $T$ consisting of $500$ randomly selected pairs from $C^e$ for which five annotators were asked to predict the American's fairness judgment.
 We labeled pairs based on whether the majority thought they should be treated similarly ($\varphi(s,s') = 0$), or not ($\varphi(s,s') = 1$).
-Because $78.8\%$ of the pairs $(s,s')$ in $T$ represented fairness constraints $(\varphi(s,s')=0)$, we report Balanced Accuracy (BA), in addition to standard accuracy (ACC) and the true positive and negative rates (TPR and TNR). \cref{table:AL R} displays these metrics for classifiers resulting from our active learning method for different classification thresholds $t$ and with and without relabeling.
+Because $78.8\%$ of the pairs $(s,s')$ in $T$ represented fairness constraints $(\varphi(s,s')=0)$, we report Balanced Accuracy (BA), in addition to standard accuracy (ACC) and the true positive and negative rates (TPR and TNR). \cref{table:AL R} displays these metrics for classifiers resulting from our active learning method for different classification thresholds $t$ and with and without subsequent relabeling.